wajihaparvez/docs-content/troubleshoot/elasticsearch/elasticsearch-reference/security.md

 ---
-navigation_title: "Troubleshooting"
+navigation_title: "Security"
 mapped_pages:
   - https://www.elastic.co/guide/en/elasticsearch/reference/current/security-troubleshooting.html
 ---

+% marciw: this page needs to move to the security folder

-# Security [security-troubleshooting]
+# Troubleshoot {{es}} security [security-troubleshooting]

 Use the information in this section to troubleshoot common problems and find answers for frequently asked questions.